joannamiave/flowershop/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used

   - It is a flowershop website, Te Amo flowershop sells different type of flowers like Tulips, lily, rose etc.
-  - It shows a better and different design for Te Amo flowershop website.
+    It shows a better and different design for Te Amo flowershop website.
-  -

 ### Technology